parallelinnovation/Obsidian-Easy-Write-to-Notes-Remotely/README.md

 > - Buy avocados [[November 12th, 2021]]

 The link must be at the end of the line, anything after the link will not be copied.

+---

+# Getting started

+Note that this is still experimental.

+1. Open the python script "Obsidian Easy Write To Notes Remotely.py" in a text editor.
+2. Add your obsidian vault folder path and daily notes folder path into the variables "ObsidianVaultFolder" and "DailyNotesFolder".
+3. Ensure your daily notes titles are in the format **MMMM Do, YYYY** (example: **November 12th, 2021**)
+4. Run the python script.